pulibrary/pulibrary.github.io/_posts/2023-11-29-figgy-migration-details.md

 You will want to modify the process below to suit your local environment.
 Make each step specific so you can copy and paste.

-Here's how we did it:
+This is how we did it:

 - Select a page to use for testing.
 Make sure it loads and save the URL.
 - Open a terminal to each database server: